-The company sees this change in the business climate as an opportunity for the Community Pharmacy Network segment's Pharmaceuticals Network business to continue expanding the number of network members by providing a dispensing pharmacy operating platform.
-The company aims to increase the number of network members by 1,184 to 7,300 by end-March 2022.
+The company sees the changing business climate as an opportunity for the Community Pharmacy Network segment's Pharmaceuticals Network business to continue expanding the number of network members by providing a dispensing pharmacy operating platform.
+The company aims to increase the number of network members by 1,184 to 7,300 by end-March 2022, but it thinks continuing to steadily increase the number of members after this point will lead to further growth.
 In the Dispensing Pharmacy business, the company aims to restore sales and continue improving profitability by focusing on filling more prescriptions through strengthening family pharmacy functions, utilizing its LINE official account to enhance communication with customers and enhancing the quality of pharmacists through introduction of the new education system (CP Step).
 At the Leasing and Facility-related business, the company seeks to stabilize earnings by targeting 90% occupancy for all serviced residences for the elderly.